seanbaxter/DirectXShaderCompiler/docs/CommandGuide/llvm-ar.rst

 [c]

- For all operations, **llvm-ar** will always create the archive if it doesn't exist.
-Normally, **llvm-ar** will print a warning message indicating that the archive is being created.
+ For all operations, **llvm37-ar** will always create the archive if it doesn't exist.
+Normally, **llvm37-ar** will print a warning message indicating that the archive is being created.
 Using this modifier turns off that warning.